rohit-ambre/superduperdb-website/pitch.md

 **Companies are missing**

 - 100% control over their infrastructure and deployments
-- Avoidance of vendor lock-in by cloud and SAAS providers
+- Avoidance of vendor lock-in by cloud and SaaS providers
 - Transparency & auditability over what happens with their data

 ---